versatica/mediasoup-website/documentation/v3/differences-between-v2-and-v3.md

 Feature                   | Description
 ------------------------- | -------------------------------
+`PlainRtpTransport` is now `PlainTransport` | Old naming still exists and is marked as DEPRECATED.
-RTX and NACK (RTP retransmission) in pipe transport | Useful if both `pipeTransports` are located in different hosts and there is packet lost in the link.
+RTX and NACK (RTP retransmission) in pipe transport | Useful if both pipe transports are located in different hosts and there is packet lost in the link.
-SRTP in pipe transport | Also useful if both `pipeTransports` are located in different hosts, so the RTP and RTCP in both directions is encrypted.
+SRTP in pipe transport | Also useful if both pipe transports are located in different hosts, so the RTP and RTCP in both directions is encrypted.
-SRTP in pipe transport | Useful for non WebRTC endpoints supporting SRTP.
+SRTP in plain transport | Useful for non WebRTC endpoints supporting SRTP.
-New "tuple" and "rtcpTuple" events in plain RTP transport | They tell the application when the remote RTP/RTCP origin has been discovered (if comedia mode is set).
+New "tuple" and "rtcpTuple" events in plain transport | They tell the application when the remote RTP/RTCP origin has been discovered (if comedia mode is set).

 </div>